nodejs/node-addon-api/doc/value.md

 String ToString() const;
 ```

-Returns the Value coerced to a JavaScript string.
+Returns the `Napi::Value` coerced to a JavaScript string.

 ### ToObject